lem0nSec/CreateRemoteThreadPlus/README.md

 - Writing a function code block into the remote process.
 The `CreateRemoteThread` api will receive a pointer to this function as `LPTHREAD_START_ROUTINE`.

-### Creating a data structure that holds parameters
+### Creating a Data Structure that holds Parameters
 MessageBox expects a HWND variable as first parameter, the second and third parameters are pointers to constant strings (messagebox text and caption), the fourth parameter is a UINT variable (content and behaviour of the messagebox).
 The data structure with MessageBoxA parameters will be the following:

 ```c